DELPH-IN Docs Reference Guide

 To run the workflow:

-1. Click on the Actions tab at the top of the DELPH-IN docs repository on GitHub.
+tab at the top of the DELPH-IN docs repository on GitHub. - Then click

-2. Then click BuildDocs on the left side of the page.
-At this point you’ll see a record of previous runs (if they weren’t deleted)
+on the left side of the page.
+At this point you’ll see a record of previous runs (if they weren’t deleted) - Finally, click the

 At this point the workflow will begin running and you’ll see its status.
 When done, it will have a green checkmark for success or a red X for failure.
 If it was successful the docs have been immediately published and you can browse them live.
 It takes about 10 minutes to run.